 I’d be remiss if I didn’t list the Classic Brandy Alexander Cocktail!
 It’s the perfect Christmas drink – and is even part of my e-book Holiday Sips (just in case you are looking for even more cocktails for the holiday season!

 TIP 6: Costumes encouraged!
-Retro holiday dress would be fun to add to your invitation to your vintage inspired holiday cocktail party!
+Retro holiday dress would be fun to add to your invitation to your retro cocktail party!

 Your theme party will really hit a home run with guests in retro attire!
 It’s pretty easy to put an outfit or retro costume together.
 Thrift stores are a treasure trove, open grandma’s closet and you might find some gems, or simply order something special to wear.
 (Thrifting for something would be my personal go to).
 Put together your own retro look with the help of this article on Rebel’s Market.
 If you are someone who wants to just order up a look – here are a few I’ve found that would work:

-TIP 7: Music for your retro vintage holiday cocktail party
+TIP 7: Music for your retro cocktail party

 The biggest tip here is use vinyl!
 Perhaps you know someone who has a portable record player you could use, or you could pick one up pretty inexpensively on Amazon.
 Pair the record player with some classic holiday tunes and right there you’ve set the stage for a retro holiday gathering!

-TIP 8: Retro party games for your holiday cocktail party
+TIP 8: Retro party games for your retro cocktail party

 Before cell phones became “a thing” people actually interacted when they were together.
 Can you imagine?!
 Leave a basket for electronics near the front door and ask guests to step back in time a little to enjoy each other.
 Party games in the 50’s and 60’s were actually popular.
 Some favorites were: